-- (a) An ART provider must give the Authority written notice of: - i) any actual or potential contravention of the Act or Regulations; - ii) any actual or potential breach of its Conditions for registration or conditions attached to any approval granted by the Authority; - iii) any incident that is reported to RTAC as part of accreditation requirements; and - iv) any contravention of the guiding principles of the Act in carrying out activities regulated by the Act, including any incident which is or is likely to be harmful to the health or wellbeing of patients, gametes or embryos (including, for example but without limitation, if incorrect gametes are used to form an embryo, an incorrect embryo is transferred to a woman in a treatment procedure, or where a number of gametes or embryos are lost through freezing unit or dry shipper failure) - by the ART provider or by a doctor carrying out treatment procedures on its behalf.

-- (b) A notification must be made using the Authority's 'Adverse Incident Report Form'.
+- (a) An ART provider must give the Authority written notice of: - i) any actual or potential contravention of the Act or Regulations; - ii) any actual or potential breach of its Conditions for Registration or conditions attached to any approval granted by the Authority; - iii) any incident that is reported to RTAC as part of accreditation requirements; and - iv) any contravention of the guiding principles of the Act in carrying out activities regulated by the Act, including any incident which is or is likely to be harmful to the health or wellbeing of patients, gametes or embryos (including, for example but without limitation, if incorrect gametes are used to form an embryo, an incorrect embryo is transferred to a women in a treatment procedure, or where a number of gametes or embryos are lost through freezing unit or dry shipper failure). - (b) For the avoidance of doubt, this includes any actual or potential contravention that the provider becomes aware of by patients, donors or other third parties.
+A notification must be made using the Authority's 'Adverse Incident Report Form'.
 For guidance in relation to how to complete this form and examples of the types of incidents that should be reported, please refer to the 'Guidance Note Reporting Adverse Incidents'.
-The Authority welcomes attachments pertaining to the notification such as RiskMan reports. - (c) Generally, a notification must be given as soon as practicable and no later than six weeks after the ART provider becomes aware of the incident.
-However, where the incident is: - a sentinel event, involves an error in identification/traceability of genetic material, poses an immediate risk to patient safety or could otherwise result in severe consequences, notification must be made within 48 hours of the ART provider becoming aware of the incident. - ii) involves an actual or potential legislative breach, notification must be made within two weeks of the ART provider becoming aware of the incident. - (d) The notification must include the following information: - i) the date of the incident; - ii) a description of the incident (including the type of incident, how it occurred and cause); - iii) whether there was any damage to or loss of embryos; - iv) action taken (including immediate action and corrective action to avoid the incident occurring again); - v) steps taken or to be taken in relation to disclosure with patients affected by the incident; and - vi) the name of the treating clinician. - (e) A copy of any records, documents or information relevant to the incident must be provided to the Authority on request.

-(f) Disclosure in relation to all incidents and the way that the ART provider communicates with its patients and persons affected by ART generally should be guided by the Australian Open Disclosure Framework and the Australian Charter of Healthcare Rights.
+The Authority welcomes attachments pertaining to the notification such as RiskMan reports. - (c) Generally, a notification must be given as soon as practicable and no later than six (6) calendar weeks after the ART provider becomes aware of the incident.
+However, where the incident is:

+- i) a sentinel event, involves an error in identification/traceability of genetic material, poses an immediate risk to patient safety or could otherwise result in severe consequences, notification must be made within 48 hours of the ART provider becoming aware of the incident. - ii) involves an actual or potential legislative breach, notification must be made within ten (10) business days of the ART provider becoming aware of the incident. - (d) The notification must include the following information: - i) the date of the incident; - ii) a description of the incident (including the type of incident, how it occurred and cause); - iii) whether there was any damage to or loss of embryos; - iv) action taken (including immediate action and corrective action to avoid the incident occurring again); - v) steps taken or to be taken in relation to disclosure with patients affected by the incident; and - vi) the name of the treating clinician. - (e) A copy of any records, documents or information relevant to the incident must be provided to the Authority on request. - (f) An ART provider must disclose an incident to the patient and/or persons that the incident may affect in accordance with requirements set out in the Australian Open Disclosure Framework and the Australian Charter of Healthcare Rights.